• Skip to primary navigation

 A: While it is possible to drive a solenoid by simply connecting to a suitable voltage rail or current source, a smart driver can do much more in terms of functions and performance.
 From an electrical perspective, a solenoid is similar to a motor, as both are current-driven, highly inductive loads, and the driver requirements are similar as well.
 Many of the components used for motor-coil control (usually MOSFETs) and their drivers are used directly or in variations as solenoid drivers.

-For example, the Texas Instruments DRV110, Figure 2, is a power-saving solenoid-current controller which operates from a 24-V DC rail.
-It is a true current source which controls the solenoid current during peak and hold modes for lower power and thermal dissipation by using PWM drive control via an external MOSFET.
+For example, the Texas Instruments DRV110, (Figure 2), is a power-saving solenoid-current controller which operates from a 24-V DC rail.
+It is a true current source that controls the solenoid current during peak and holds modes for lower power and thermal dissipation by using PWM drive control via an external MOSFET.

 solenoids and relays

-It allows the designer to adjust peak current, “keep time” at peak current, hold current, and automatic switchover from peak-to-hold current mode at the end of plunger movement.
-Further, it has provision for addition of an external Hall-effect sensor to indicate the plunger position.
-Finally, it adds sensing to detect hard and soft fault conditions (shorted or open coils, blocked plunger movement) which are possible internal and external failure modes.
+It allows the designer to adjust peak current, “keep time” at peak current, hold current, and automate switchover from peak-to-hold current mode at the end of plunger movement.
+Further, it has provision for the addition of an external Hall-effect sensor to indicate the plunger position.
+Finally, it adds sensing to detect hard and soft fault conditions (shorted or open coils, blocked plunger movement), which are possible internal and external failure modes.

 Although such an IC-based driver requires more external passive-support components than a simple power rail in series with the solenoid, it offers far superior performance.
 Of course, there are many low-end applications, such as toys, where a basic power-source loop without any electronics is adequate and cost-effective.

-The next part of this FAQ will examine the relay, a device which shares many electromagnetic characteristics with the solenoid, but has a very different construction and functionality.
+The next part of this FAQ will examine the relay, a device that shares many electromagnetic characteristics with the solenoid, but has a very different construction and functionality.

 Reference